Fahad Al-Abdulrahman

-Fahad Al-Abdulrahman (Arabic: فهد العبد الرحمن; born 6 April 1995) is a Qatari football left-back for Al-Arabi and for the Qatar national under-19 football team.
+Fahad Al-Abdulrahman (Arabic: فهد العبد الرحمن; born 6 April 1995) is a Qatari football left-back who plays for the Qatar national team.

 Club career

 Early career

 Abdulrahman started his youth football career at Aspire Academy.
 In November 2013, he moved to Belgium side K.A.S.
 Eupen reserve team.

 Al Sadd SC

 On 1 July 2014, Abdulrahman joined the senior team of Qatari club Al Sadd SC.

 K.A.S.
 Eupen (loan)

 On 2 July 2014, Abdulrahman was loaned to K.A.S.
 Eupen in Belgian Second Division.
 He made his league debut against R.A.E.C.
 Mons on 30 November 2014.

 In July 2015, his loan was expended for a one season. in this season he played 16 games as defender and contributed to his team's promotion to Belgian First Division A. On 21 June 2016, K.A.S.
 Eupen announced that Fahad Al-Abdulrahman stays with K.A.S.
 Eupen for one season.